 By Mike Barnard

 Generally, for every 18°F increase in temperature, pot life is cut in half (see Hardener Selection Guide).
-This is useful for a approximation.
-However, the data we provide pot life is based on 100 grams or four pump strokes each of resin and hardener using our 300 Mini Pumps.
+This is useful for an approximation.
+However, the data we provide on pot life is based on 100 grams or four pump strokes each of resin and hardener using our 300 Mini Pumps.
 If you are using a larger amount of resin, or simply a different size cup, the length of pot life can vary.
 To increase the pot life of a cup of mixed epoxy, spread it over a larger surface area, work in a cooler environment, or mix multiple, smaller batches as you go.

 The chemical reaction between resin and hardener as epoxy cures will generate heat.
 When this heat cannot escape, it builds up, causing the epoxy to cure faster because epoxy cures faster at higher temperatures.
 Curing faster because of the heat, the epoxy generates even more heat, even faster.
 This snowball effect is why a gallon of epoxy mixed all at once will turn solid in about 5 minutes.
-The resulting massive build up of heat can cause the cured epoxy to crack because of the temperature differential between the top and bottom of the container.
+The resulting massive build-up of heat can cause the cured epoxy to crack because of the temperature differential between the top and bottom of the container.

 This uncontrolled heat build-up is called uncontrolled exotherm.
 Epoxy heating out of control can foam, smoke, give off dangerous vapors and generate enough heat to melt its container or cause nearby items to catch fire.
-It’s crucial to understand epoxy’s exothermic curing reaction and follow the instructions in this article very closely if you are planning to fill a large area with thick casting of epoxy.
+It’s crucial to understand epoxy’s exothermic curing reaction and follow the instructions in this article very closely if you are planning to fill a large area with a thick casting of epoxy.

 The mechanism that causes heat buildup when epoxy is contained in a thick mass is also why epoxy takes longer to cure when it is applied as a thin film.
 The film does not build heat, so the temperature through the thickness of the epoxy film is pretty close to the ambient temperature.

 Occasionally customers are interested in filling a void by pouring a pouring large mass of epoxy all at once.
-This can be very dangerous because it will generate a lot of heat, and can lead to poor results because of the snowball effect mentioned earlier.
+This can be very dangerous because it will generate a lot of heat, and can lead to poor results because of the snowball effect mentioned earlier if you don’t control the exotherm.
 Some faster epoxy systems, blended in a mass large enough, can reach temperatures over 400°F: hot enough to melt or at least soften plastic.
 This level of heat could also damage whatever the epoxy is poured into.
 High temperature can also result in severe cracking throughout the thickness of cured epoxy; so much so that if the epoxy were not supported, it could fall away.
 Shrinkage can introduce significant stresses into the structure the epoxy is attached to.
 Customers casting large epoxy sections into boat bilges have reported hearing loud snapping or cracking sounds after the epoxy cured.

-Pouring a large mass of epoxy is a very difficult to do safely and effectively.
+Pouring a large mass of epoxy is very difficult to do safely and effectively.
 Temperature, volume of epoxy, depth of the epoxy, and amount of heat sink in contact with the epoxy are all major variables in this application.

-Proven methods for controlling exotherm:
+Proven methods for controlling exotherm

 If you do want to pour or cast a large volume of epoxy, here are several proven methods for minimizing heat buildup which we’ve developed over the years.

-Pour the epoxy in timed, multiple batches.
+Pour the epoxy in timed, multiple batches

 Timing is important when doing multiple pours.
 Ideally, you want to wait for mild exotherm to peak and begin falling before mixing a new batch and pouring.
 Waiting too long could cause an insufficient bond between the two pours.
 Not waiting long enough can cause too much heat to build and cracks to propagate.